Introduction-to-Computer-Engineering/final-project-assignment-7-week-12-BaoHuynh389/README.md

 - code link : [original-guide.js](original-guide.js)
 - video link: https://imgur.com/gallery/QBG1kEb

-# Part 2: enable
+# Part 2: enable-MATRIX
+- short writeup: The program lights up each individual led one at a time, then it lights up all three.
+When it lights up all three external leds, it displays a firework pattern on the led matrix.
+The following link has the video to this program.
-Reconfigure the circuit and rewrite the program to avoid disabling the LED matrix.
+- Reconfigure the circuit and rewrite the program to avoid disabling the LED matrix.
 Choose the correct 3 pins from the [micro:bit GPIO function table](https://learn.sparkfun.com/tutorials/microbit-breakout-board-hookup-guide#hardware-overview).
 Add code to demonstrate that the LED matrix is enabled.
 Commit the JavaScript file to your assignment repository, calling it `enable-matrix.js`.
 Build the circuit and take a short video of its operation.
-Do a short writeup in [README.md](README.md) and include a link to the video.

 - code link : [enable-matrix.js](enable-matrix.js)
 - video link: https://imgur.com/gallery/R3wzPVu

 # Part 3: twenty-eight
+- short writeup: This program uses both the leds and the led matrix by using one of my old screensavers, called randomDots.
+This screensaver will randomly light either an external led or an led on the led matrix.
-Now that you have a 5x5 LED matrix and 3 external LEDs, extend your favorite screensaver program to include the external LEDs into the changing pattern.
+- Now that you have a 5x5 LED matrix and 3 external LEDs, extend your favorite screensaver program to include the external LEDs into the changing pattern.
 Do something interesting.
 Commit the JavaScript file to your assignment repository, calling it `twenty-eight.js`.
 Build the circuit and take a short video of its operation.
 Do a short writeup in [README.md](README.md) and include a link to the video.

 - code link : [twenty-eight.js](twenty-eight.js)
 - video link: https://imgur.com/gallery/e5Y8DTT

 # Part 4: digital-in (Soil sensor)
+- short writeup: a program that turns on an LED when the TTL input button is set to one.
+When the button is not set to one, the LED is turned off.

    1. Keeping at least one analog output pin, open a digital input pin and hook it up to a TTL input button on the workstation.
 Light the external LED when you detect a 1 on the input button (that is, the button is _pressed_). _Note: Do you need an external or internal [pullup resistor](https://www.google.com/search?q=pullup+pulldown+resistor&oq=pullup+pull)?_ Commit the JavaScript file to your assignment repository, calling it `digital-in.js`.
 Build the circuit and take a short video of its operation.
-Do a short writeup in [README.md](README.md) and include a link to the video.
    2. Hook up the soil moisture sensor.
 There are three wires coming out: VCC, GND, and SIG.
 Pick a GPIO pin, configure it as digital output, and wire VCC to it.
 Pick a GPIO pin, configure it as analog in, and wire SIG to it.
 GND whould be wired to ground on the micro:bit.

 - code link : [digital-in.js](digital-in.js)